What is SFI?

 Does SFI grant degrees?

 SFI is not an accredited institution and does not grant degrees.
-However, discussions are under way to create a Multiversity—a more formal collaboration among SFI and degree-granting universities—could result in certificates in complexity for select PhD candidates in the future.
+However, plans are underway to create a Multiversity — a more formal collaboration among SFI and degree-granting universities.
+Currently in development as part of the Multiversity is the joint ASU-SFI Online Master’s in Complex Systems.